Bringing Christian values to life with The Big Lunch

-The church first held a Big Lunch in 2014 and it was such a success, they have organised and supported several events since, with a few years off during the pandemic.
+City Church Belfast first held a Big Lunch in 2014 and it was such a success that they have organised and supported several events since, with a few years off during the pandemic.

 Over 250 people attended that first Big Lunch and it marked a turning point for the local community, as Church Co-Leader Joan Vaughan explains: